Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 This post may contain affiliate links.
 Read my disclosure policy.

 We are in some unprecedented times.
-Where there used to be shelves stocked full of flour and yeast, we are now forced to chose from the 3 bags of flour left behind by busy shoppers.
+Where there used to be shelves stocked full of flour and yeast, we are now forced to choose between the 3 bags of flour left behind by busy shoppers.
+It’s time to think outside the box!

 These are the 5 flours I have on hand at all times.
-Each one has it’s benefits and a few need minor adjustments but they all taste delicious!
+Each one has its benefits and some need minor adjustments but they all taste delicious!

 Coconut Flour